 Who are the people you admire?
 What’s the first name that pops up?

-was Margaret Mead.
+I haven’t thought about this in a long time, but today I was listening to a recording about creative blocks.
+One suggestion, before getting to the actual blocks, was to be clear on what your idea of success is for you.
+Who are the people you admire?
+Used to be, that when I was asked that question, my immediate response MMead was Margaret Mead.
 I’m not even sure how I knew of Mead, except that I have a vague adolescent remembrance of reading something about her or by her in a magazine.
 Later, I could even tell you what I admired about her, even though I didn’t actually know if it was true.
 I admired her independence, or what I perceived as her independence.

 Back to the recording–I have now added Georgia O’Keeffe to my very short list, and again, I think it is because of her independence.
 And again, I’m really not sure how independent she really was.
-To me, living in New Mexico the way she
+To me, living in New Mexico the way she O'keeffe-DVD did, away from everything, persuing her art, seems independent, even though we know she had relationships and people visiting her in the desert.

 Fact of the matter is that I really know practically nothing about either of these women.
 Maybe it’s time to change that–read a biography, watch a movie.
 I’ve put on my wishlist a DVD from Amazon about Georgia.